I-1-2-14.Appeals Council Reviews Fully or Partially Favorable Hearing Level Decision with Approved Fee Agreement

 C. Two-tiered Fee Agreement

-When issuing a decision after granting review or taking own motion review, the AC may choose to limit application of the new decision to the time period adjudicated by the hearing level decision maker.
-However, even when the time period adjudicated is limited, the AC has still vacated the hearing level decision and, in doing so, has vacated the approval of the fee agreement and any authorization of fees under the fee agreement, as explained in HALLEX I-1-2-11.
+• When issuing a decision after granting review or taking own motion review, the AC may choose to limit application of the new decision to the time period adjudicated by the hearing level decision maker.
+However, even when the time period adjudicated is limited, the AC has still vacated the hearing level decision and, in doing so, has also vacated the approval of the fee agreement and any authorization of fees under the fee agreement, as explained in HALLEX I-1-2-11.
 Therefore, the AC must act on the fee agreement if issuing a revised favorable decision.

-If the AC does not vacate the favorable aspect of an ALJ's decision but remands the case for additional proceedings on unfavorably decided issues(s), the fee agreement (that the ALJ approved) remains in effect.
-If a more or less favorable decision is later made on the unfavorably decided issues, depending on the circumstances, the effectuating component may pay an additional fee amount to the representative or notify the representative of an excess fee payment.
+• If the AC does not vacate the favorable aspect of an ALJ's decision but remands the case for additional proceedings on unfavorably decided issues), a fee agreement (that the ALJ approved) remains in effect.
+If a more favorable decision is later made on the unfavorably decided issues the effectuating component may pay an additional fee amount to the representative or eligible entity based on an assignment.
 The claimant or representative will have the opportunity to request administrative review of the amended fee that arises from the revised decision.
-For review procedures, see HALLEX I-1-2-44.
+For administrative review procedures, see HALLEX I-1-2-44.

-In the rare circumstance that a claimant or representative protests the amount of an authorized fee before the AC notifies the claimant and representative of an own motion review, the administrative review action on the fee authorization is moot because the AC vacated the prior decision when it took own motion review.
+• In the rare circumstance that a claimant or representative protests the amount of an authorized fee before the AC notifies the claimant and representative of an own motion review, the administrative review action on the fee authorization is moot because the AC vacated the prior favorable decision when it took own motion review.